Oil company watches over pregnant polar bear under bridge

 - Dying mother-in-law’s newfound warmth presents dilemma | Dear Carolyn

+Hilcorp and the Fish and Wildlife Service worked out a plan to minimize disturbance.
+Workers on their way to Endicott were shuttled by bus instead of individual pickups.
+Hilcorp parked a heavy-duty snow-removal truck.
+Non-essential traffic stopped.

+Advocacy group Polar Bear International and Brigham Young University, which are collaborating on a long-term denning study, monitored the den with a remote camera system.

-The bear — and her cub — emerged from the den March 18.
-They lingered two weeks then headed out to hunt for seals on the ice.
+Mother and cub stepped out of the den on March 18.
+They spent two weeks around the den, eventually marching off to sea ice to hunt for seals.

+U.S. Geological Survey researchers say south Beaufort Sea polar bears increasingly use land for maternity dens as sea ice conditions change.
+That could mean more cases of polar bears giving birth near oil field infrastructure, Putnam said.

+“We don’t know if it’s a trend, but that’s why we have these plans,” Putnam said.